canopy-js/canopy-js/README.md

 A local reference connects a topic to a subtopic, or a subtopic to a further subtopic.
 When a local link is selected, the child paragraph is displayed below the parent, and there is no option to display it on its own as the root of a page, because it requires the context of the given topic.
 One makes a local reference by referencing a named paragraph in the same file as the reference:

 ```
-Topic1: This is the topic, and this is a link to [[Subtopic1]].
+Topic 1: This is the topic, and this is a link to [[Subtopic 1]].

-Subtopic1: this is a subtopic defined in the same file as the reference.
+Subtopic 1: this is a subtopic defined in the same file as the reference.

 ```